 Emeritus Member: Members who have retired or become emeritus of his/her Institution may apply to the Council for admission to emeritus status.
 Emeritus Members pay a reduced membership fee and but shall be entitled to all the rights and privileges of Members.

 Student/Post Doc: Postdoctoral fellows, graduates or undergraduate students involved in cytokine and interferon research or closely related academic disciplines, shall be eligible to become Student Members.
-Applications for Student membership must be sponsored by a Member in good standing.
+Applications for Student/Postdoc membership must include a letter from the training advisor verifying status as a Student or Postdoc.
 Student Members pay a reduced membership fee so long they annually certify to the Society that they are engaged in full-time academic studies or research.
 Student Members are entitled to all rights and privileges of Members, including eligibility for society awards.

 Lifetime Member: Members over the age of 55 may pay a once in a lifetime fee of $500 to remain an active member without having to renew dues ever again in the future.